fpirri/covid19/spreadsheet.README.md

 * Some documentation on the attached spreadsheet
 * A spreadsheet with numeric data on COVID19
 * Simple analysys of available data about a few western countries
-* A few charts to compare data in a few countries
+* Several charts to compare data in a few countries
  <br />

 ----